greenelab/phenoplier_manuscript/manuscript.md

 Genes act in concert with each other in specific contexts to perform their functions.
 Determining how these genes influence complex traits requires a mechanistic understanding of expression regulation across different conditions.
 It has been shown that this insight is critical for developing new therapies.
-In this regard, the role of individual genes in disease-relevant mechanisms can be hypothesized with transcriptome-wide association studies (TWAS), which have represented a significant step forward in testing the mediating role of gene expression in GWAS associations.
+Transcriptome-wide association studies have helped uncover the role of individual genes in disease-relevant mechanisms.
 However, modern models of the architecture of complex traits predict that gene-gene interactions play a crucial role in disease origin and progression.
 Here we introduce PhenoPLIER, a computational approach that maps gene-trait associations and pharmacological perturbation data into a common latent representation for a joint analysis.
 This representation is based on modules of genes with similar expression patterns across the same conditions.
-We observed that diseases were significantly associated with gene modules expressed in relevant cell types, and our approach was accurate in predicting known drug-disease pairs and inferring mechanisms of action.
+We observe that diseases are significantly associated with gene modules expressed in relevant cell types, and our approach is accurate in predicting known drug-disease pairs and inferring mechanisms of action.
-Furthermore, using a CRISPR screen to analyze lipid regulation, we found that functionally important players lacked TWAS associations but were prioritized in trait-associated modules by PhenoPLIER.
+Furthermore, using a CRISPR screen to analyze lipid regulation, we find that functionally important players lack associations but are prioritized in trait-associated modules by PhenoPLIER.
 By incorporating groups of co-expressed genes, PhenoPLIER can contextualize genetic associations and reveal potential targets missed by single-gene strategies.